 Smart Home Automation

-The most popular application of remote IoT monitoring is intelligent homes.
-Home appliances are remotely managed with IoT gateways, enabling homeowners to control their devices from anywhere.
+The most popular application of remote IoT monitoring is smart home automation.
+Home appliances are remotely managed with smart home gateways, enabling homeowners to control their devices from anywhere.

 Healthcare providers can proactively identify potential health issues, track patient progress, and intervene when necessary by remotely monitoring and managing IoT devices through the IoT gateways.
 This enables them to deliver more personalised and timely care, improving remote patient monitoring outcomes.